Macrofacet Theory for Gaussian Process Statistical Surfaces: MACROFACET

 \subsection{Generalized Macrofacet}

-When the correlation on the $z$-axis is finite, the GPIS is no longer a height field, shown in Figure~\ref{fig:diff_lz}.
+When the correlation along the $z$-axis is finite, the GPSS is no longer a height field, as shown in Figure~\ref{fig:diff_lz}.
 There are multiple zero-crossings along the same $z$-axis.
-And there are micro-surface normals pointing downward, forming a microfacet surface with holes and overlaps, which is difficult to handle.
-Traditional microfacet theory does not handle this situation and cannot connect to a general GPIS because it only assumes a height field.
-In this case, we still focus on two important properties of a classic exponential media - transmittance, or extinction coefficient, and phase function.
+And there are micro-surface normals pointing downwards, forming a microfacet surface with holes and overlaps, which is difficult to handle.
+Traditional microfacet theory \cite{16Heitz, Dupuy} does not handle this situation and cannot connect to a general GPSS because it only assumes a height field.
+In this case, we still focus on two important properties of a classic exponential participating medium - transmittance, or extinction coefficient, and phase function.
+We still consider an infinitesimal volume element $\mathrm{d}V$, whose $z$-axis is the geometric normal, as shown in Figure~\ref{fig:generalized_dv}.